ansiz/my-awesome/README.md

 - [NVIDIA / vid2vid](https://github.com/NVIDIA/vid2vid) - Pytorch implementation of our method for high-resolution (e.g. 2048x1024) photorealistic video-to-video translation.
 - [convnetjs](https://github.com/karpathy/convnetjs) - Deep Learning in Javascript.
 Train Convolutional Neural Networks (or ordinary ones) in your browser.
 - [qemu](https://github.com/qemu/qemu) - QEMU is a generic and open source machine emulator and virtualizer.
+- [seaweedfs](https://github.com/chrislusf/seaweedfs) - SeaweedFS is a simple and highly scalable distributed file system.
+There are two objectives: to store billions of files! to serve the files fast!
+SeaweedFS implements an object store with O(1) disk seek, and an optional Filer with POSIX interface.

 ## Demo/Inspiration/Interesting